wjk22/dotfiles-public/README.md

 https://github.com/craftzdog/dotfiles-public#readme

 ---
-... follow the white rabbite, no there is not spoon and may the force be with you ..
+... follow the white rabbit, no there is no spoon and may the force be with you ..
 Wojciech Kalka <wojciech.kalka@skynet-services.net>